 - Bug Spray: While you should’ve received all vaccinations before arriving, you still need to use bug spray.

-- Sunscreen: The sun is strong, be sure to use sunscreen at all times, and even enjoy the shade every now and then to avoid sun-related illnesses.
+- Sunscreen: The sun is strong on the Punta Cana beaches, be sure to use sunscreen at all times, and even enjoy the shade every now and then to avoid sun-related illnesses.

 - Condoms: If you do engage in sexual activity in the Dominican Republic, be sure to use a condom as AIDS/HIV is very much prevalent, along with other STDs.